branalba/resume.md/resume.md

 <!-- The paragraph after the h1 and ul and before the first h2 is optional.
 It
 is intended to be used for a short summary. --> 3rd-year electrical engineering undergraduate with a focus in embedded systems and mixed-signal PCB design.
+Looking for opportunities to work at any level in an embedded system design chain .

 ## Experience